jacobhepkema/scanem_figures/Figure6/README.md

 Download `` from
 [this page](https://scover-figures-data.cog.sanger.ac.uk/browser.html) and place in `scover_output` folder.

 Make sure the right R package versions are installed.
+See list of packages that I am using at the end of this page.

+Then, run `Rscript Figure6.R` to create the plots in the `output` directory.

+## sessionInfo()

-I am using:
+I am using these R packages:

 ```
 ## R version 3.6.3 (2020-02-29)